We specialize in safely removing all types of asbestos containing materials (ACMs) from homes and businesses including:

 Removal, Encapsulation and/or Enclosure of asbestos containing materials

-- We provide all Required Documentation: risk assessment, work procedures, exposure control plans as well as filing a notice of project (NOP) with WorkSafeBC (24hrs before work starts), and we apply for BCG (Government Waste Generator) number on your behalf.
+- We provide all Required Documentation: risk assessment, work procedures, exposure control plans as well as filing a notice of project (NOP) with WorkSafeBC (24hrs before work starts), and we apply for BCG (Government Waste Generator) number on your behalf where required.

-- We build containment systems with negative air units to prevent the migration of hazardous airborne particulates in your home.
+- We contain the work area and utilize negative air units to prevent the migration of hazardous airborne particulates in your home or work environment.

 - Here is a brief overview of how the process works or see our checklist for building owners.